Family Caregiver Alliance. Caregiver statistics: Demographics. Accessed March 21, 2023.

 It’s normal to experience a range of emotions as a caregiver, including sadness, guilt, frustration and anger.
 Find a support group or someone you trust who can relate.
 Not only can you compare tips and resources, you also have someone else to lean on for emotional support.
 If you’re reluctant to share your thoughts, find other ways to express yourself, such as journaling or painting.

 If you’re experiencing any signs of caregiver distress, such as anger, social withdrawal or depression, talk with someone you trust or a mental health professional.
-Aetna Medicare members, for instance, have access to Resources for Living, which can help them find local support groups.
+Depending on the plan, Aetna® Medicare members may have access to the Resources For Living program, which can help them find local support groups.

 Caring for someone can feel isolating at times.
 Remember, it’s OK to give yourself permission to do the things that you enjoy.
 You can also find activities to do with your care recipient that don’t revolve around caregiving.
 Those small moments can raise your spirits and bring the two of you closer together.